The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 For a more intimate experience, Chef Laila’s classes provide authentic cooking lessons with a local chef in a family setting.
 This 4.5-hour experience includes market shopping, preparation of a complete Moroccan meal, and cultural insights not found in larger classes.
 At approximately 360 MAD per person, it offers excellent value.

 This market-to-plate experience focuses specifically on learning to make tagine from scratch.
-The class covers everything from selecting the right ingredients to mastering the slow-cooking process that makes these dishes so special.
-You’ll learn about the different regional variations of tagine and the cultural significance of this iconic dish.
+The class covers everything from selecting the right ingredients to mastering the slow-cooking process.
+You’ll learn about regional variations and the cultural significance of this iconic dish — a cornerstone of Moroccan cuisine.

 Farm-to-Table Authentic Moroccan Cooking Class

 For a unique experience outside the city, this class takes place on a farm in the countryside surrounding Marrakech.
 You’ll harvest fresh ingredients directly from the garden, learn traditional cooking techniques, and enjoy your meal in a scenic rural setting.
-The focus is on using the freshest seasonal ingredients and traditional preparation methods.
+It’s a wonderful way to experience rural Morocco’s authentic character.

 Dining Etiquette and Tips for Visitors

-Understanding local customs will enhance your dining experience in Marrakech restaurants.
-Here are some important etiquette points to keep in mind:
+Understanding local customs will enhance your dining experience in Marrakech restaurants and help you connect more deeply with the culture behind the cuisine.
+Here are the essential etiquette points to keep in mind.

-• Washing hands before eating is customary, and many restaurants provide a hand-washing basin or bring water to the table
+• Washing hands before eating is customary — many restaurants provide a hand-washing basin or bring water to the table.

 • “Shukran” — Thank you